Gloucester News, sport and weather

 Local Sport

-See all the photos taken at the Troy Bayliss Classic from 2015 to 2016
+See some of the racing at the Troy Bayliss Classic at the Old Bar Roadside Circuit

 TV Guide